It's our unique culture that makes Te Whare Hukahuka one of the top companies to work for today; it fuels our growth and accelerates our productivity.

 Ngati Kuta-Ngapuhi, Ngati Ruaka-Atihaunui a paparangi

-Steve is an entrepreneur with over 30 years of business experience both locally and off-shore.
-His career spans from the Building Industry, to Magazine Publishing, New Media, Professional training & development in creativity, storytelling and more recently self intelligence.
-His entrepreneurial bent has brought him to Te Whare Hukahuka where he can fuel his desire for helping to develop social enterprises while integrating kaupapa maori.
-For the last 34 years Steve has been passionate in the areas of ancient wisdoms, indigenous philosophy and spirituality working with spiritual elders, Shaman and Medicine men, practised various forms of martial arts, loves fishing, learning music and is a bit of a health freak.
+Steve is an award-winning entrepreneur in his own right with over 30 years of business experience both locally and off-shore.
+His sector experience spans magazine publishing, online media, professional training & development, the building industry, storytelling, self intelligence (co-authoring the book and programme JOLT Challenge) , and more recently the commercial validation of hemp and geoduck.
+Having previously sold two companies, Steve's passion for helping to develop social enterprises while integrating kaupapa Maori has brought him now to Te Whare Hukahuka.
+He also has a long-held passion around ancient wisdoms, indigenous philosophy and spirituality working with spiritual elders, Shaman and Medicine men.
+He has practised several forms of martial arts, loves fishing, learning music and is a bit of a health freak.

 Ngati Kahu - Te Whānau Moana me Te Rorohuri, Niue - Avatele